Razcle/razcle.github.io/README.md

 cue from Paul Graham's [essays](http://paulgraham.com/articles.html) and Cosma Shalizi's [notebooks](http://bactra.org/notebooks/).

+I have more or less borrowed the theme wholesale from [Dustin Tran](https://dustintran.com)

 The following Jekyll plugins are used:

 + [KaTeX](https://khan.github.io/KaTeX/), Google Fonts, Google Analytics, Normalize, Pygments (comes with TypeTheme)